-UPDATE 1-Renewed Italian government tensions fuel bond selloff
+UPDATE 2-Renewed Italian government tensions fuel bond selloff

 “Or it may mean that they agree on a budget that’s at odds with the EU, and plus just the pure supply effect of more borrowing.”

-Italy’s two-year and five-year government bond yields rose about 22 to 25 basis points to 1.27 percent and 2.32 percent in early trade, hitting their highest levels since early June .
+Italy’s two-year and five-year government bond yields rose 25 basis points at one stage to eight-week highs before settling at 1.11 percent and 2.18 percent respectively, higher about 14 bps each on the day. .

-Those bonds have been most sensitive to concern over Italy’s possible exit from the euro, which would increase default risk on bonds coming due soon.

-Yields on 10-year bonds also rose, by 9 basis points, to hit 3 percent for the first time since June 11, and the closely watched spread over Germany was at its widest since late June at 257 bps .
+Yields on 10-year bonds also rose, by 9 basis points, to hit 3 percent for the first time since June 11 before dipping slightly to 2.98 percent, and the closely watched spread over Germany was at its widest since late June at 255 bps .

-“There is a rumour that Tria might resign, which would be bad news because he is the one within the government who is pro-Europe and has given commitments on fiscal rules.
-So if he resigns, Italy could move towards greater spending,” said DZ Bank strategist Daniel Lenz.

-Also putting pressure on Italian yields is the situation at Poste Italiane.
-Shares in the Italian post office fell nearly six percent on Thursday after a sell-off in Italian government bonds caused a drop in its solvency ratio.
+Italian five-year CDS, meanwhile, was up 16 bps from Thursday’s close to a near-two-month high of 242 bps, according to data from IHS Markit.

+Meanwhile, Spanish five-year CDS rose to its highest since July 2 at 69 bps and Portugal to its highest since June 28 at 105 bps.

 The United States later on Friday will release non-farm payrolls data, which could affect higher-rated euro zone bonds.